Mastering Tenancy and Lease Agreements: Your Guide to Renting in Hong Kong

 Security Deposit

-A security deposit, equivalent to two to three months’ rent, is held by the landlord during the lease or tenancy.
-It’s returned within 7 to 14 days after fulfilling obligations and returning the property in proper condition.
+The landlord holds a security deposit, equivalent to two to three months’ rent, during the lease or tenancy.
+They return it within 7 to 14 days after the tenant fulfills obligations and returns the property in proper condition.

 Stamp Duty

-Stamp duty must be paid on tenancy agreements or leases as per the Stamp Duty Ordinance (Cap.
+You must pay stamp duty on tenancy agreements or leases as per the Stamp Duty Ordinance (Cap.
 117).
 Failure to properly stamp a tenancy agreement or lease renders it unregistrable at the Land Registry and inadmissible as evidence in court for enforcement.

-The stamp duty amount is based on prevailing rates, lease duration, and tenant’s rent payments: If the term is not over one year: Stamp duty is 0.25% of monthly rent multiplied by the number of months.
+Prevailing rates, lease duration, and tenant’s rent payments determine the stamp duty amount: If the term is not over one year, the stamp duty is 0.25% of the monthly rent multiplied by the number of months.

 If the term is over one year but within three years: Stamp duty is 0.5% of the average yearly rent.
 If the term exceeds three years: Stamp duty is 1% of the average yearly rent.